March 7, 2023

 As a step in that revolution, Cabra, co-founder of The Self-Investigation, will lead a lunch workshop on the topic at the 24th International Symposium on Online Journalism (ISOJ).

 “How to operationalize mental health and wellbeing in the newsroom” will take place on April 14, in Spanish, and April 15, in English, during lunch.
-Registration is open only to ISOJ 2023 registrants and is required for the English and Spanish sessions.
+Registration is open only to ISOJ 2023 registrants and is required for the in-person English and Spanish sessions.
 Boxed lunches will be available.

 “It breaks my heart every time I see a journalist quitting the profession or having to put a temporary pause to their career due to the unhealthy practices we have in many newsrooms,” Cabra said.
 “It’s painful to see hundreds of colleagues suffering in silence because mental health is still taboo in many organizations and they can’t speak up about how they’re feeling.”